torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

    of filenames is with the find command; you should give find the -depth option to minimize problems with permissions on directories that are unwritable or not searchable."
 Don't do this when creating initramfs.cpio.gz images, it won't work.
-The Linux kernel cpio extractor won't create files in a directory that doesn't exist, so the directory entries must go before the files that go in those directories.
+The GNU/Linux kernel cpio extractor won't create files in a directory that doesn't exist, so the directory entries must go before the files that go in those directories.
    The above script gets them in the right order.